-- Maintains access with available funds. - Allocates approximately 86% of total IMR program funds (not including funds administered by the parks or WASO) to asset management and other maintenance. - Assumes growth in available funding equal to annual inflation (2.1%). - Focuses on high priority assets, using the CIS as a guiding strategy. - Solidifies the relationship between available funding, needs, and actions. - All bridges needing repair are currently in design and being prepared for rehabilitation in the near term. - New congestion management strategy will identify cost effective practices to relieve congestion at key sites. - Continues focus on visitor safety, to reduce the frequency and severity of crashes, as well as reductions in wildlife/vehicle crashes.
+- Maintains access with available funds. - Allocates approximately 86% of total IMR program funds (not including funds administered by the parks or WASO) to asset management and other maintenance. - Assumes growth in available funding equal to annual inflation (2.1%). - Focuses on high priority assets, using the CIS as a guiding strategy. - Solidifies the relationship between available funding, needs, and actions. - All structurally deficient bridges needing reconstruction are currently in design and being prepared for contract in the near term. - New congestion management strategy will identify cost effective practices to relieve congestion at key sites. - Continues focus on visitor safety, to reduce the frequency and severity of crashes, as well as reductions in wildlife/vehicle crashes.